- Requirements before you apply

 If you are not initially allocated a place, you will be placed on a waitlist for the exam you have applied for, in order of the criteria above.
 If any placed candidates withdraw or more places are made available, candidates on the waitlist will be contacted and offered these places, in order, up to two weeks before the exam.

 Allocation of places - overseas clinical centres

 Places for the MRCPCH Clinical exams held overseas are allocated using the following criteria, in this order:

-- Applications from candidates in countries where there is no established MRCPCH clinical exam and who are nearing the end of their 7 year registration period
+- Applications from candidates working in countries where there is no established MRCPCH clinical exam and are within the final 2 years of their 7 year registration period

-- Applications from candidates within the host country
+- Applications from candidates working in the host country

-- Applications from candidates in countries where there is no established MRCPCH Clinical host centre
+- Applications from candidates working in countries where there is no established MRCPCH Clinical host centre

-- Applications from candidates in countries where there is an established MRCPCH Clinical host centre and who are nearing the end of their 7 year registration period
+- Applications from candidates working in countries where there is an established MRCPCH Clinical host centre and are within the final 2 years of their 7 year registration period

-- Applications from candidates in countries where there is an established MRCPCH Clinical host centre.
+- Applications from candidates working in countries where there is an established MRCPCH Clinical host centre.